Last Son Of Krypton?1 of 12

 Originally, Krypto was one of many “super-pets,” including a horse, cat, and monkey, all from Krypton.
 After Crisis on Infinite Earths, there was a version of Krypto from a pocket universe, and one that was just an ordinary dog with the same name.
 A third modern version was from a fake Krypton created by Brainiac.

-After Flashpoint, a new version of Krypto that was rescued from the Phantom Zone was introduced.
+After Flashpoint, a new version of Krypto rescued from the Phantom Zone was introduced.

 Though his powers were somewhat different from Superman’s – he lacked heat vision and had “tactile telekinesis” rather than outright super strength – Conner/Superboy was a fan favorite who had his own title for years before becoming a key member of the Teen Titans.